 Kiva A. Allgood has served on our board of directors since July 2021.
-Ms. Allgood currently serves as President and Chief Executive Officer of Sarcos Technology and Robotics Corporation, a manufacturer of advanced robotic systems, and prior to that served as Global Head of IoT and Automotive for Ericsson (NASDAQ: ERIC), a global provider of communications technology.
-Prior, she served as Chief Commercial Development Officer, GE Business Innovations and as Managing Director, GE Ventures for GE Ventures and Business Innovation, a corporate venture company and innovation group of General Electric Company (NYSE: GE).
+Ms. Allgood served as President and Chief Executive Officer, and as a member of the board of directors of Sarcos Technology and Robotics Corporation, a manufacturer of advanced robotic systems, from December 2021 to June 2023, and prior to that served as Global Head of IoT and Automotive for Ericsson (NASDAQ: ERIC), a global provider of communications technology from April 2019 to July 2021.
+Prior to her time with Ericsson, she served as Chief Commercial Development Officer, GE Business Innovations and as Managing Director, GE Ventures for GE Ventures and Business Innovation, a corporate venture company and innovation group of General Electric Company (NYSE: GE).
 Ms. Allgood also served as President, Qualcomm Intelligent Solutions and Vice President, New Business Development for Qualcomm Incorporated (NASDAQ: QCOM), a global provider of foundational technologies and products used in mobile devices and other wireless products.
-Ms. Allgood currently serves on the board of Synaptics Incorporated (NASDAQ: SYNA).
+Ms. Allgood previously served on the board of Synaptics Incorporated (NASDAQ: SYNA).